OpenCTI-Platform/opencti/docs/docs/deployment/overview.md

 ### Connectors

-The connectors are third-party pieces of software (Python processes) that can play four different roles on the platform:
+The connectors are third-party pieces of software (Python processes) that can play five different roles on the platform:

 | Type                 | Description                                                                                         | Examples                                                |
 | :------------------- | :-------------------------------------------------------------------------------------------------- | :------------------------------------------------------ |